mduesterhoeft/spring-boot-starter-exposed/README.md

 The starter can be used to initialize the database schema.

-To achieve this, a bean of type `com.md.exposed.ExposedTables` is needed on the application context.
+To achieve this, a bean of type `com.github.mduesterhoeft.exposed.ExposedTables` is needed on the application context.
 This bean needs to contain all tables that should be created.
 The schema generation needs to be enabled like this:

 ```
 spring.exposed.generate-ddl=true